cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 # V5 Signal Documentation Standard
 {: .no_toc}

-This guide outlines the structure, section titles, and writing guidelines for Delphi V5 data source documentation in `docs/api/v5-signals/<source>.md`.
+This guide describes the structure, section titles, and writing conventions for Delphi V5 data source documentation in `docs/api/v5-signals/<source>.md`.

 ---